Jüri Sillart

 Jüri Sillart (29 May 1943 Tallinn – 10 September 2011) was an Estonian film operator, director, producer and pedagogue.

 In 1970 he graduated from Gerasimov Institute of Cinematography.
 From 1971 to 1994 he worked as an operator-director in Tallinnfilm.
 Since 1993 he is a producer and director in studio OÜ Kairiin (which he established itself).
+He worked at Tallinn University, who described him as producing "very unusual and interesting artistic visuals in the 1970's and 1980's".
+After his death, which was said to be "sudden", a memorial service was held for him in the ceremony hall of Baltic Film and Media School.

+He worked with many well-known directors of his time, including Grigori Kromanov, Kaljo Kiisk, Leida Laius, and Arvo Kruusement.